It has been another busy and varied few months on the consulting front.

 Stephen and Joanna – Social Theatre

-I have also been supporting the Life’s A Carnival project as producer.
+I have also been supporting the Life’s A Carnival now called Pattern UP project as producer.
 We secured funding reported in our previous update and it has been full steam ahead going into production.
 The play is called “Pattern Up”.
-Joanna has been directing and performances will be in local community settings end of November until January.
+Joanna directed performances in local community settings end of 2018 early 2019.

 Stephen is currently leading a second Commissioning Academy in Somerset and and an internal Commissioning Academy programme for Sefton Metropolitan Borough Council.
 He is delivering both of these programmes through RedQuadrant on behalf of the Public Service Transformation Academy.